Table of Contents

 - any minutes of board meetings and resolutions.

-If you lose your records, you should let HMRC know immediately.
+If you lose your records, please notify HMRC immediately.
 HMRC will usually ask you to try to retain or reproduce some of those lost documents.
-For example, you may be able to get bank statements by getting into contact with your bank.
+For example, you can obtain bank statements by contacting your bank.
 If you fail to produce some documents when requested by HMRC, you may be liable for a fine.
 The fine can be up to £3000.

 Key Takeaways

 Keeping records of your business, especially after closure, is highly important to avoid potential fines from HMRC.
-If you are self-employed, you will want to make sure you keep relevant documents from six years after your business closure.
-However, if you are running a company, you will want to keep most of your documents for six years, and you must keep several for ten years.
-However, the rules for keeping business records will differ based on your business structure and the nature of your company.
+If you are self-employed, you will want to ensure that you retain relevant documents for six years after your business closes.
+However, if you are running a company, you will want to keep most of your documents for seven years, and you must keep several for ten years.
+However, the rules for maintaining business records will vary depending on your business structure and the nature of your company.
 Generally, for sole traders, the documents that you should retain include:

 - sales invoices;